 Cons: Reusable pollution masks are the priciest of the three ($40 – $65) and filter refills are sold separately.
 For most models, filters must be replaced after 50-70 hours of use.

 Overall: Reusable masks cost more, but at least you can pick the “look” you want.
 The mask I used (Respro City Mask) has a charcoal filter that is ideal for “regular” days in China.
 By this, I mean days with an API of “Good” to “Unhealthy” (0-200 API).
 I wore it in Beijing, Shanghai, and Xi’an and never once experienced an irritation or allergy attack.
+As a new dad, I am so glad that there’s Cambridge Mask that makes sizes small enough to fit kids’ faces.

 Choosing an Air Pollution Mask for China